apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Returns "datadir_size" and "logdir_size".

 * *dump* :
-    Information on session expirations and ephemerals via two maps.
+    Information on session expirations and ephemerals.
+    Note, depending on the number of global sessions and ephemerals this operation may be expensive (i.e. impact server performance).
-    Returns "expiry_time_to_session_ids" and "session_id_to_ephemeral_paths".
+    Returns "expiry_time_to_session_ids" and "session_id_to_ephemeral_paths" as maps.

 * *environment/env/envi* :
     All defined environment variables.